HandsOnDataViz/book/docs/HandsOnDataViz.md

 cells based on categories.
 </p>

+Tip: To choose colors for the six continents, we used the [ColorBrewer design tool as described in Chapter 8](design-choropleth.html), and selected a 6-class qualitative scheme.
+Although this tool is designed primarily for choropleth maps, you can also use it to choose table and chart colors.

 1. Now let’s prepare our data to add sparklines, or tiny line charts, to visually represent change in the *Life expectancy 1960* column, which we intentionally left blank for this step.
 Before you begin,